0xKowalski1/Blog/README.md

 ## Markdown Style Guide

-There is a simple custom markdown parser for this blog, follow this style guide when writing blogs.
+There is a limited custom markdown parser for this blog, follow this style guide when writing blogs.

 ### Headings